-The BSc (Hons) Specialist Community Public Health Nursing (Health Visiting) has been designed to meet the NMC (2004) SCPHN requirements of a balance of theory and practice.
-You will gain the knowledge, interpersonal skills and managerial capabilities to practice confidently, competently and effectively in your chosen discipline and sector.
+The BSc (Hons) Specialist Community Public Health Nursing (Health Visiting) will prepare nurses and midwives to become Specialist Community Public Health Nurses.
+You will gain the knowledge, interpersonal skills and managerial capabilities to practice confidently, competently and effectively.

 You will spend 50% undertaking theoretical study and 50% in clinical practice.
 Teaching and learning methods include lectures, tutorials, self-directed study and workshops, as well as clinical assessments.

 You will be assigned a practice tutor who will assess your clinical skills, knowledge and understanding in a range of clinical environments.

 You will be assessed by a range of methods including a 3000 word essay and case studies, formal presentations, poster presentations, examinations, literature reviews and clinical practice assessments.

 The University of South Wales is an NMC Approved Education Institution (AEI).

 Placements are undertaken within the employing/hosting health board.
 Students may undertake a week-long alternative placement in a different geographical location.
 Please note, there is no funding for this.